-ECG staff, vendors busted over alleged GH¢2.1 million theft granted bail
+ECG Staff, Vendors busted over alleged GH¢2.1 million theft granted bail

 All the accused persons have denied the various charges.

 The Court has ordered the Prosecution to file the first set of disclosures on the accused persons and their lawyers and adjourned the matter to April 27.
-Prosecution is led by Dominic Bakoma, Principal State Attorney.
+The prosecution is led by Dominic Bakoma, Principal State Attorney.

 It said ECG engaged the services of private vendors to sell the prepaid power credits for the companies and installed prepaid dispensing software on their computers.